alerta/alerta-docs/_build/html/_sources/gettingstarted/tutorial-4-alerts.txt

 Overview
 --------

-Though only event and resource are the only mandatory attributes the standard alert format is extensive with more than :ref:`two dozen fields <alert format>`.
+Even though event and resource are the only mandatory attributes the standard alert format is extensive with more than :ref:`two dozen fields <alert format>`.